opengaming/osgameclones/README.md

 ## Add a clone / remake of a game

-Simplest way to contribute is to fill in the [template][template] presented when you create a new issue.
+Simplest way to contribute is to fill in the [game form][game_form] presented when you create a new issue.
 Even better if you edit the files in the [`games`][games] directory directly.
 Your changes will be submitted as a pull request.
 All games are validated against the rules in the [`schema/games.yaml`][schema_games] validation file.